Kings Heath charity shop closes as parked car blocks door

 Managers of the shop on Addison Road, who estimated they had lost out on about £100, contacted the charity's headquarters as well as the police non-emergency number.

-The car was moved by its owner on Monday morning, but not before staff had put a note on it to explain they had blocked the entrance, which was also the fire exit.
+The car was moved by Monday morning, but not before staff had put a note on it to explain they had blocked the entrance, which was also the fire exit.

-The note also highlighted the work the charity does for people facing emergencies in the UK, including those from war-torn countries such as Ukraine.
+The note also highlighted the work the charity, which helps people facing emergencies in the UK, including those from war-torn countries such as Ukraine.

 Mr Sharp said the shop had been opening on Sundays on a trial basis since February and added it was possible someone thought it would be closed.